pitastrudl/wekanwiki/Friend.md

 - Use Friend file dialogs to add file to Wekan
 - Keep all Wekan attachment files on any Friend disk drive
 - Use Wekan to access Friend Shop
-- Use Wekan to access other Friend Apps and control them with upcoming [IFTTT workflows](https://github.com/wekan/wekan/issues/1160)
+- Use Wekan to access other Friend Apps and control them with Wekan [IFTTT workflows](https://github.com/wekan/wekan/issues/1160)

 ## Screenshot